Spraylight/MurlTools/README.md

 ![Duplicate](screenshots/duplicate.png)

-You can also vote for the feature [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in).
+If you want the CTR-C / CTRL-V feature in Visual Studio, you can vote for it [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in).

 ### Refresh Folder